-Inclusion of one or more parental, or biologic relative samples, for duo or trio testing is considered medically necessary for exome sequencing of an affected child's or second degree biological relatives if the criteria is met and ANY of the following clinical situations:
+Testing is considered medically necessary for exome sequencing of an affected child's biological mother and/or father if the criteria is met and ANY of the following clinical situations:

-- The index member's medical history and physical exam strongly suggest that there is an underlying genetic etiology; or - Identification of a gene variant or mutation in an individual with a previously undiagnosed genetic syndrome; or - Reoccurrence risk assessment
+- The index Individual's medical history and physical exam strongly suggest that there is an underlying genetic etiology; or - Identification of a gene variant or mutation in an individual with a previously undiagnosed genetic syndrome; or - Reoccurrence risk assessment

-Exome Sequencing (ES) Re-Analysis
+Whole Exome Sequencing Re-Analysis

-Requests for the re-analysis of a previously approved exome sequence will be considered to be medically necessary when one of the following criteria are met:
+Requests for the re-analysis of a previously approved whole exome sequence will be considered to be medically necessary when one of the following criteria are met:

-- A minimum of 12 months has elapsed from the date of original analysis; and - The re-analysis is being done through the original sequencing lab; and - Additional symptoms or clinical signs have altered the phenotype assessed during the original evaluation; - The birth and/or the diagnosis of a similarly affected first-degree relative has added to the pedigree analysis - o Studies have identified new genes applicable to the disease phenotype. - Rapid, proband-only testing was performed, and relatives are now available for duo or trio analysis.
+- A minimum of 12 months has elapsed from the date of original analysis; and - The re-analysis is being done through the original sequencing lab; and - Additional symptoms or clinical signs have broadened the phenotype assessed during the original exome evaluation; or - The birth and/or the diagnosis of a similarly affected first-degree relative has added to the pedigree analysis - o Studies have identified new genes applicable to the disease phenotype. - Rapid, proband-only testing was performed, and relatives are now available for duo or trio analysis.